tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 ### 3.2 Resource Types (normative)

-Each Test (each instance of a bdqffdq:DataQualityNeed) MUST have exactly one bdqffdq:hasResourceType object property that relates the test to a ResouceType of bdqffdq:SingleRecord or bdqffdq:MultiRecord.
+Each BDQ Core Test (each instance of a bdqffdq:DataQualityNeed) MUST have exactly one bdqffdq:hasResourceType object property that relates the Test to a ResouceType of bdqffdq:SingleRecord or bdqffdq:MultiRecord.

 Tests operate on data, the data may be understood as representing a single record or multiple records.
-In the bdqcore: tests the single record (bdqffdq:SingleRecord) tests MAY be applied to a single of Flat Darwin Core Record, or to a single instance of a Darwin Core Observation, Taxon, Event, or other class, and MAY extend across one to many relations from that class instance to instances of classes of other types in a structured representation of Darwin Core data (Wieczorek et al 2012).
-For example,    A bdqcore: SingleRecord test SHOULD NOT take multiple rows of Flat Darwin core as input.
-A bdqcore: SingleRecord test SHOULD NOT take multiple objects of the same core type as input when taking structured Darwin Core as input (for example, input data Darwin Core data in RDF should be presented to a SingleRecord test one dwc:Occurrence at a time, although the Occurrence could be linked to multiple other instances of other classes such as identifications).
+The single record (bdqffdq:SingleRecord) BDQ Core Tests MAY be applied to a single of Flat Darwin Core Record, or to a single instance of a Darwin Core Observation, Taxon, Event, or other class, and MAY extend across one to many relations from that class instance to instances of classes of other types in a structured representation of Darwin Core data (Wieczorek et al 2012).
+For example,    A bdqcore: SingleRecord Test SHOULD NOT take multiple rows of Flat Darwin core as input.
+A bdqcore: SingleRecord Test SHOULD NOT take multiple objects of the same core type as input when taking structured Darwin Core as input (for example, input data Darwin Core data in RDF should be presented to a SingleRecord Test one dwc:Occurrence at a time, although the Occurrence could be linked to multiple other instances of other classes such as identifications).

 The BDQ Core Test [ISSUE_ANNOTATION_NOTEMPTY](https://rs.tdwg.org/bdqcore/terms/fecaa8a3-bbd8-4c5a-a424-13c37c4bb7b1) similarly operates on a single Flat Darwin Core record, or a single core Darwin Core class instance, and asks whether annotations exist related to that class, here this standard encourages the implementation of a standard for annotating occurrence records beyond the [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021).

-Multi record (bdqffdq:MultiRecord) tests operate on a dataset as a whole, the MultiRecord tests in bdqcore: sum up results across all records for each single record test.
+BDQ Core multiRecord (bdqffdq:MultiRecord) Tests operate on a dataset as a whol.
+BDQ Core multiRecord Tests in bdqcore: sum up results across all records for each single record Test.

 ### 3.3 Parameterising the Tests (normative)

-Where a Test is parameterized, a parameter (e.g. bdq:sourceAuthority) is specified in the text of the hasExpectedResponse data type property of the instance of the bdqffdq:Specification for the test.
+Where a Test is parameterized, a parameter (e.g. bdq:sourceAuthority) is specified in the text of the hasExpectedResponse data type property of the instance of the bdqffdq:Specification for the Test.
 Such a bdqffdq:Specification MUST also have a bdqffdq:hasArgument object property linking it to an instance of a bdqffdq:Argument, which MUST have a bdqffdq:hasArgumentValue data type property carrying the default value for the parameter, and this bdqffdq:Argument MUST have a bdqffdq:hasParameter object property linking it to a bdqffdq:Parameter.
 The bdqffdq:Parameter SHOULD be a class instance in the bdq: namespace (e.g. bdq:sourceAuthority).

 The instance of the bdqffdq:Specification SHOULD have a bdqffdq:hasAuthoritiesDefaults data type property containing the parameters, default values, and references to resources, including API enpoints that would provide access to values in authority.